Hon’ble Prime Minister of Bangladesh

 During BNP’s regime, Sheikh Hasina repeatedly confronted gun attacks.
 Miscreants fired on September 11, 1991 while she was visiting a polling centre in the capital’s Kalabagan area.
 A series of gunshots hit her carriage at Ishwardi railway station while she was traveling by train in 1994.
 In 2000, two bombs weighing 76 kgs and 84 kgs were planted at Kotalipara helipad, and at her place for public meeting in a bid to kill her.
 She survived as the bombs were detected prior to her arrival.
 The gravest attempt made on Sheikh Hasina’s life was on August 21, 2004.
 On the day, a dozen of Arges grenades were charged on her rally at Bangabandhu Avenue.
 Although Sheikh Hasina narrowly escaped, the gruesome attack left 22 leaders and workers of Awami League dead, including central leader Ivy Rahman.
 As a consequence, Sheikh Hasina’s hearing capability was impaired.

-Since 2014, her government’s landmark achievements include the following: elevating the country to lower middle-income status, adoption of Land Boundary Agreement by Indian parliament resolving the 68 years long border dispute; raising per capita income to USD 1,602; decreasing poverty rate to 22.4 percent, raising forex reserve over USD 32 billion, launching implementation of Padma bridge with own fund and sending Bangabandhu Satellite-1 in the orbit.
+During 2014-2018, her government’s landmark achievements included the following: elevating the country to lower middle-income status, adoption of Land Boundary Agreement by Indian parliament resolving the 68 years long border dispute; raising per capita income to USD 1,602; decreasing poverty rate to 22.4 percent, raising forex reserve over USD 32 billion, launching implementation of Padma bridge with own fund and sending Bangabandhu Satellite-1 in the orbit.

 Different reputed universities and institutions across the world conferred various degrees upon her for the outstanding contribution to peace building, upholding democracy and socio-economic development.